cdapio/cdap/docs/courses/source/modules/m02_reactor_capabilities.rst

 - Reactor as an integrated platform
 - Reactor's application lifecycle support
 - Transaction support in Reactor
-- Idempotency of data events
+- Idempotency of data objects

-.. include:: ../_slide-fragments/short_spaced_continuuity_copyright.rst